ongzhili/Study-Notes/IS2218/Lecture5+6.md

         - You dont pay tax on the interest expense, so you "simulate" paying tax
     - = EBIT x (1 - tax rate)

+### Advantages of EVA
+- EVA Recognizes that companies need to cover their opportunity costs before adding value
+- EVA Makes cost of capital visible to operating managers
+    - Clear target: Earn at least cost of capital on assets employed
+- EVA can be improved by reducing assets that are not contributing enough to profits

+### Disadvantages
+- Not affected by everything else that moves stock market
+    - Aside from current performance
+- Book values are used.
+    - Older assets may be undervalued
+        - e.g using a vehicle for 20y when depreciation considered for 10y -> theoratically 'free' for 10y
+        - High ROA indicates business **DID** well using assets acquired in the **PAST**

 ## Accounting Rates of Return (ROR)
 - Return on Capital (ROC)
     - How much money your company is generating based on all the long-term capital it has.